TheeGreenGenie/slot-machine/README.md

 # slot-machine
-A Slot machine game made using python
+A Slot machine game made using python, you can play this in your terminal